marabesi/marabesi.com/_posts/2021-02-11-2020-a-year-of-reading.md

 - Microservices
 - Spaced-based

+{% cite software_architectural_patterns --file 2021-02-11-2020-a-year-of-reading %} goes through each style and gives
+a few examples on how to use them, the diagrams used are helpful to illustrate the architecture components.

 ## Production ready microservices

 This was one of the first books I read focused on microservices, as such it is a complete guide on what, when and how to handle microservices.
-Susan Fowler catalogs the aspects that matters while choosing the microservices architecture for the enterprise.
+Susan Fowler catalogs the aspects that matters while choosing the microservices architecture for the enterprise {% cite fowler2016production --file2021-02-11-2020-a-year-of-reading %}.

 ## Grokking algorithms

-Grokking algorithms was a book for remembering classical algorithms and implementation that as a programmers we use everyday without noticing it.
+Grokking algorithms {% cite bhargava2016grokking --file 2021-02-11-2020-a-year-of-reading %} was a book for remembering classical algorithms and implementation that as a programmers we use everyday without noticing it.
 Aditya depicts the algorthms in a visual fashion, transforming the book a choice for first year Computer Science students(and of course, experienced developers that might want a refresher on the subject).

 ## Extreme programming explained

-Extreme programming by Kent Beck and Cynthia Andres was on of the most pleaseant readings of the year.
+Extreme programming by Kent Beck and Cynthia Andres {% cite extreme_programming_kent_beck --file 2021-02-11-2020-a-year-of-reading %} was on of the most pleaseant readings of the year.
 The history of agile is written in this book, the new approach to develop software in pairs and focusing on code was a "crazy" idea at that time.